fuzzymfx/fuzzymfx.github.io/content/cv.md

   - Working on the CI/CD pipeline to automate the deployment of the application using GitHub Actions.
   - Creating mulitple instances to abstract development and production layers using Docker, Kubernetes, and Google Cloud Platform.
 - **Full-stack Software Developer** - *Asymmetri* Current - [🔗](https://www.linkedin.com/company/asymmetri/)
-  - Building a dynamic PDF generator using React and NodeJs.
-Implemented a custom PDF viewer using react-pdf and react-pdf-highlighter.
+  - Implemented a dynamic PDF generator using react-pdf and react-pdf-highlighter.
+  - Building a custom PDF viewer using Firebase SDk.
+Used Cloud Firestore as the database.
 - **Co-Founder** - *CBRTL* Current - [🔗](https://cbrtl.github.io)
 - **Software Developer** - *Squbix Digital* 2022 - [🔗](https://drive.google.com/file/d/1Pr6ttzQEk0Bj83pxCafFloiKx7KYOLJX/view?usp=sharing)
   - Designed and developed the Squbix Website.
 Refactored React-Native applications with better UI, implemented offline storage, and push notifications, and built an ERP app to monitor the attendance and tasks of employees.